 - Cognitive behavioral therapy that focuses on adverse pattern changes

-- Dialectical behavior treatment for dealing with emotions that become too strong
+- Dialectical behavior therapy for dealing with emotions that become too strong

-- Experiential therapy as a way to work with others in recovery on coping skills
+- Experiential Therapy Program as a way to work with others in recovery on coping skills

-- Nutrition therapy for the development of a healthy lifestyle
+- Nutrition Therapy Program for the development of a healthy lifestyle

 As you work with addiction specialists, you uncover your reasons for engaging in binges in the first place.
 From there, it’s possible to figure out how you can replace the need for a high with other experiences.
 So, why do people binge drink?
 Contact the Melrose Recovery Group at 866-271-3438 to find out what caused you to do so.